 Midtown Tulsa is the historical core of Tulsa where upscale neighborhoods dating back to the start of the 20th century are still blossoming.
 Homes for sale in Midtown Tulsa is where you can find a wide array of classic architectural styles from Greek Revival to art deco.
 You will also find plenty of upscale shopping and the notorious Swan Lake neighborhood in Midtown Tulsa.
 This area is notable as being a residential district that sits square in the heart of Tulsa.
 Don’t let the residential feel of Midtown Tulsa distract you from all the area has to happen, because there are plenty of great shopping spots, dining secrets, and attractions to check out.
 In fact, you could easily spend over a week in Midtown Tulsa and still not hit all of its major attractions.
-As a visitor, it can be an attractive region, and as a new member of the community the city is a non-stop provider of entertainment, family fun, and lively culture.

 What’s Your Home Worth